Software I use

 I use implementations of POSIX utilities that are installed by default on Fedora, including GNU coreutils, Bash builtins, etc.

-When I run POSIX utilities interactively, there are certain options I always want to use and I specify them in my Bash aliases.
+When I run POSIX utilities interactively, there are certain options I always want to use and I specify them in my command aliases.

 Sometimes I extend the functionality of POSIX utilities by writing Bash scripts (e.g., relocate and remove).

-Occasionally I use alternatives to POSIX utilities (e.g., see next section).
-I don't use alternatives whose primary purpose seems to be adding more colors to output (e.g., bat and exa) because I prefer fewer colors (e.g., I think syntax highlighting is unimportant).
+Occasionally I use alternatives to POSIX utilities (see next section).
+I don't use alternatives whose primary purpose seems to be adding more colors to output (e.g., bat and eza) because I prefer fewer colors (e.g., I think syntax highlighting is unimportant).

 File search